Table of Contents

 How easy is it to migrate from Infoblox or SolarWinds?

-The team at LightMesh has helped many organizations migrate from Infoblox and SolarWinds, which is why we created a 5-step migration guide.
-Teams are surprised by how quickly they can move off legacy IPAM tools and get fully operational in LightMesh.
+Migrating is straightforward.
+Many teams are surprised by how quickly they can move off legacy IPAM tools and be fully operational in LightMesh, often within days.

 Licensing & Pricing